-Being gay in hip-hop is still really stigmatized.
+Being gay in hip-hop is still really stigmatised.
 There are so many people in this world that are closet homosexuals.
-I guess I'm "out," but people ask me what my sexuality is all the time and I always tell them that it doesn’t matter, we’re not in a sexual situation so you don’t need to know.
+I guess I'm "out" but people ask me what my sexuality is all the time and I always tell them that it doesn’t matter, we’re not in a sexual situation so you don’t need to know.
 If we were in a sexual situation you would know exactly who I am sexually.
 But if we’re just having a conversation you don’t need to know what I do in private.
 Sexuality is not the most interesting detail about a person.
-It’s like me saying my favorite color is red all the time.
+It’s like me saying my favourite colour is red all the time.
 After a while you’d kindly tell to me to shut the fuck up about it.

 So I don’t use gender pronouns in my music.
 For me it should be universal, something that everyone can relate to; if you like boys, if you like fucking puppies, who cares.
 I think that’s why I keep my personal life and feelings separate from my music or how I’m supposed to act cause I’m a pansexual rapper or a queer rapper or whatever.

-My mother’s never been married, she’s never been in a successful relationship, my friends have had boyfriends who abuse them and think that shit’s okay.
+My mother’s never been married, she’s never been in a successful relationship, my friends have had boyfriends who abuse them and think that shit’s ok.
 Yet they think that I’m an abomination.
-Strangers have attacked me, calling me a “fucking faggot,” a “homo rapper.”
-You have to listen to yourself, and go “This makes me feel right.”
+Strangers have attacked me, calling me a “fucking faggot”, a “homo rapper”.
+You have to listen to yourself, and go “this makes me feel right.”
 You’ve found someone you love, deal with it.
 Love is not a fucking crime.